microsoft/DataConnectors/samples/TripPin/1-OData/README.md

 Click the Start button to launch the M Query utility.

-> The `<project>.query.pq` file is used to test out your extension without having to deploy it to your Power BI Desktop’s bin folder.
+> The `<project>.query.pq` file is used to test out your extension without having to deploy it to your Power BI Desktop's bin folder.
 Clicking the Start button (or pressing F5) will automatically compile your extension and launch the M Query utility.

 Running your query for the first time will result in a credential error.
 In Power Query, the hosting application would convert this error into a credential prompt.